gray rectangle with angle

 • Truck repairs and accessories

-If you don’t file a tax return or show any owner-operator tax deductions, the IRS will determine your taxes due without considering any potential tax deductions.
+If you don’t file a tax return or show any owner-operator tax deductions, the IRS will determine the amount of taxes you own without considering any tax deductions.
 The IRS estimate is typically higher than what you would owe if deductions are applied.

 Common tax myths — BUSTED!